-Six synagogues in Prague and a cemetery are what remains of Prague’s once-thriving Jewish neighborhood.
-Under the umbrella of the Jewish Museum, they are open to the public, each serving a different function.
-Tourists can buy a ticket to all or part of a route through them.
+Five synagogues in Prague and a cemetery are what remains of Prague’s once-thriving Jewish neighborhood.
+Under the umbrella of the Prague Jewish Museum, they are open to the public, each serving a different function.
+Tourists can buy a ticket to all or part of a route through all the Prague synagogues.

 The Maisel Synagogue